 1. The former book I recorded, O Theophilus, concerning all things that Yeshuwa' began both to do and to teach,

-2. until the day on which he was taken up, having given instructions through spirit of The Holy One (Matthew 10:20) to the apostles whom he had chosen and ordered to proclaim the good news (Matthew 28:16-20.
+2. until the day on which he was taken up, having given instructions through the holy spirit (Matthew 10:20) to the apostles whom he had chosen and ordered to proclaim the good news (Matthew 28:16-20.
 See this website);

-3. to whom also he shewed himself alive after his suffering, by many infallible proofs, being seen by them forty days, during which he appeared to them and speaking the things pertaining to the Kingdom of YEHVAH Elohiym:
+3. to whom also he shewed himself alive after his suffering, by many infallible proofs, being seen by them forty days, during which he appeared to them and speaking the things pertaining to the Kingdom of YEHVAH [1 Chronicles 28:5] :

 4. and, sharing a meal with them, he commanded them that they should not depart from Yerushalem, but to wait for the promise of the Father, which he said : 'ye have heard from my mouth' [Deuteronomy 18:18].

 5. For Yochanan indeed immersed in water; but ye shall be immersed in holy spirit (Matthew 10:20), and which ye are about to receive after these not many days until the Pentecost.

 6. So therefore when they met together, they asked of him, saying: Master, wilt thou at this time restore the kingdom of Yisrael [Isaiah 11:11,12] ?

 7. And he said unto them: It is not for you to know the times or the seasons, which the Father hath set within His own authority.

 8. But ye shall receive power, when the holy spirit (Matthew 10:20.
 See this website) is come upon you: and ye shall be my witnesses both in Yerushalem, and in all Yudaea, and Samaria, and unto the uttermost part of the land [of Yisrael].

 9. And when he had said these things a water-carrier (Hebrew: ab.
 Proverbs 16:15.
 Matthew 24:30) took him up and he was taken away out of their sight.